-And what’s going to get him or her to click on your message?
+And what’s going to get your recipient to click on your message?
 The subject line.
-It’s your digital make-it-or-break it moment.
+It’s your digital make-it-or-break-it moment.
 Those few well-chosen characters will determine if your recipient opens you or deletes you forever.

 So, how can you increase your chances of a reader clicking on that email?

 We’ll start with the bottom line: Use many of the same best web writing practices for your subject line that you use for web content.
 Because essentially, an email subject line is web content, just in a sparse, stripped-down form.

 But keep an eye on emerging trends.
 Some things you think are absolute don’ts might be myths or dated advice.
 Read on for the basics:

 40-50 characters are the max, and seven words hit the sweet spot.
 But keep in mind that on mobile devices, readers may see only half that.
 So make sure you frontload the subject line with the important information.
 “HealthWalk: This Sunday!
 With [Your Organization Name Here]” covers the “what and when” in just the first 25 characters.